Q & A: Answers

 But it's impossible - unless you raise the back of the cue slightly and strike down on the cue-ball.
 This downward blow, even at a slight angle, will cause the cue-ball to jump very slightly.
 Not enough to be seen but enough to clear the edges of the two object-balls.

 If you played a similar shot in a match, it would be a foul.
-Follow this link and scroll down to Rule 19 to read the official ruling from the WSA.
+Follow this link and scroll down to Section 2.
+Rule 20 to read the official ruling from the WSA.

 Posted on 19th April 2003 by Craig Hooks of Texas.